-- The host country's interest in the project, the feasibility of the project in the country, including the time and resources needed to complete the project, nor the availability of an invitation letter, if not required; - Information about the applicant not presented in the application (do not search for information about the applicant online).
+- Host country interest in the applicant (project) - Information about the applicant not presented in the application (do not search for information about the applicant online).

 Guide to the overall ratings

 The following definitions may be used in determining an overall rating for each application.
 There is no limit in the number of applications assigned a rating by each reviewer, nor by a single committee.
 (It is possible that a committee recommends all of their applications.)